Josh Bannan

 Joshua Bannan (born 26 February 2001) is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
 He played college basketball in the United States for Montana before debuting in the NBL for the Brisbane Bullets in 2023.

 Early life and career

 Bannan was born and raised in Melbourne, Victoria.
 He attended St Kevin's College and played as a junior for the Blackburn Vikings.

-In 2019, Bannan played for the BA Centre of Excellence in the NBL1.
+In 2019, Bannan played for the BA Centre of Excellence in the NBL1 during the league's inaugural season.
 The following year, he had a brief stint with the Centre of Excellence in the Waratah League.
 While in Canberra, he attended Lake Ginninderra Secondary College.

 College career

 Between 2020 and 2023, Bannan played three seasons of college basketball in the United States for the Montana Grizzlies.
 Over his college career, he averaged 13.1 points and 7.6 rebounds per game.
 In the 2022–23 season, he averaged 15.0 points and 8.5 rebounds per game while shooting 49.9 percent from the field and 40.4 percent from beyond the arc.